gvsu-sta631/activity02-slr/README.md

 2. In the `day01-fitting` subfolder, you will be greeted by a new `README.md` file.
 Do your best to complete the tasks/directions provide in this subfolder by our next class session.
-3. In our Teams workspace (linked on Blackboard), find the **Muddy** channel and post what was muddiest from these tasks.
+3. If working on this activity outside of our class meetings, remember that you can post your questions in the Teams **Muddy** channel.
 If someone else already posted what you though was muddy, add any clarification to their post and give them a “+ 1” 👍.
 Remember that this space is for conversations as well as posting questions.
 Read through your peers’ muddy posts and do your best to provide help.

 The rest of this `README` document contains tasks/directions for the second class meeting of this week.